 - Tax-deferred growth on your investments

-- Matching payment plans often provided by employer
+- Matching payment plans are often provided by the employer

 - Typically accessed after retirement to lower amount of taxes due (Roth 401(k) – Funded with after-tax dollars up to the plan’s contribution limit.)